 Business support redesign Full transition to the new business support model in October 2024, with all vacancies resulting from the change management process being successfully filled.
 100% of service agreements have been initiated and agreed in principle.
 Ongoing exploration on improving processes to drive efficiencies is identifying areas to focus on especially around areas where the use of AI and TEAMS could provide significant efficiencies.
 Academy NEL Progress on the development of the AcademyNEL programmes is progressing well, with full launch in Q4 still on track.
 SharePoint site launched, content is now in continuous improvement phase and will grow as required.
 Continuation of the CPD accreditation now ongoing.
 Children's Services, continues to be a key area of focus, and further development discussions to take place with Education and Adult Social Services.
 Agency Framework Contract has been agreed and lessons learnt completed.
 Promotion of the framework is underway across the Council.
 Significant reduction in agency spend by 77% since 2022 and 80% of agency spend is through the framework.
 Further work to be undertaken around governance ensuring tighter control on recruitment, compliance and finances.
 Planning and implementation of the Procurement Act 2023 Preparation for the implementation of the Procurement Act 2023 has been completed, this includes amendments to the Contract Procedure Rules, development of e-learning, a review of templates and development of new processes.
 The Act is due to go live 24 th February 2025, having been postponed from October 2024.
 Property rationalisation & Disposal Programme Phase 1 of property rationalisation was completed successfully.
-We are reviewing the scope for Phase 2 to ensure we maximise the use of our operational buildings.
+The scope for Phase 2 (delivery of some services from the Holme Hill building) has changed and the business case is to be revised.
 The programme for the disposal of surplus assets is continuing.
 Most offers are subject to planning consent which creates a cashflow risk, but the programme is expected to deliver near the planned level of receipt during 2024/25.
 A new approach of disposing lower risk properties via auction has been agreed and is to be piloted in early 2025.